© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Highdole Hill, Romano-British settlement is a scheduled monument protected by Historic England under reference 1002205.
 View the official record →

-Highdole Hill is a Romano-British settlement located in Sussex, England, dating from the Roman period of occupation in Britain.
+Highdole Hill is a Romano-British settlement located in Sussex, England, designated as a scheduled ancient monument.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002205.

 Highdole Hill, Romano-British settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002205.